TheBassemNabil/angular-Fixed-Header-table/README.md

-- pageUpdated input you can toggle it when u want to reint the directive
+- pageUpdated input you can toggle it when u want to re-int the directive. like the table columns changed.

 ```ts
 this.pageUpdated = !this.pageUpdated;
 ```

 ## CSS configurations
-- You must put this classes.
+- You must include this styles.
 - !important you must style your "th in thead" => in that class "thStyles"
 - !important you must style your "height And width" for th and td => in that class "heightAndwidth"